Units of twisted group rings and their correlations to classical group rings: Introduction

-Along the way we obtain a version for twisted group algebras of certain classical theorems of Higman and Berman-Higman.
-More precisely, in \Cref{finitetwisted} we describe when the unit group of an (aribtrary) twisted group ring is finite and in \Cref{Berman-Higman twisted} we show that torsion units must have trace zero.
+Along the way we obtain a version for twisted group algebras of certain classical theorems of Higman and Berman-Higman (see for example \cite[Proposition 1.5.1 and Theorem 1.5.6]{EricAngel1}).
+More precisely, in \Cref{finitetwisted} we describe when the unit group of a twisted group ring is finite and in \Cref{Berman-Higman twisted} we show that torsion units must have trace zero.
+Also, in \Cref{proposition on isom of tga} we answer a question of Margolis and Schnabel \cite[Remark 3.2.]{MaScLast}, in case of a torsion $2$-cocycle, on when $F^{\alpha}[G] \cong F^{\alpha^{j}}[G]$.

-All the results till now give new methods to compute $\U(R\G)$ for some extension $\G$ which is especially explicit and hence useful for a central extension.
-As such, one is now reduced to understanding the unit group of a twisted group ring over the smaller group $G$, which is a topic of independent interest.
-In \Cref{sectie twisted bicyclic en de rest} we kick start the investigations of generic constructions of units therein.
-More precisely, we now restrict to the case that $F$ is a cyclotomic field $\Q(\zeta_n)$, with $\zeta_n$ some primitive root of unity, $R$ its ring of integers and $[\gamma] \in H^2(G, R^*)$.